wazuh/wazuh-documentation/source/getting-started/use_cases/cloud_security.rst

 - :ref:`Amazon Macie <amazon_macie>`: fully managed data security and data privacy service.
 It automatically detects unencrypted S3 buckets, publicly accessible buckets, and buckets shared with external AWS accounts.

-- :ref:`Amazon Virtual Private Cloud (VPC) <amazon_vpc>`: provisions a logically isolated section of the AWS Cloud where AWS resources can be launched on a virtual network define by the user.
+- :ref:`Amazon Virtual Private Cloud (VPC) <amazon_vpc>`: provisions a logically isolated section of the AWS Cloud where AWS resources can be launched on a virtual network defined by the user.

 - :ref:`AWS Config <amazon_config>`: assess, audit, and evaluate the configurations of your AWS resources.
 Config continuously monitors and records the AWS resource configurations enabling automation of the evaluation of recorded configurations against the desired ones.